 Christian gets personally involved in each case and takes time to get to know her clients and their families.
 Christian will never let any client be bullied by a big insurance company just because they have more money to hire expensive attorneys and doctors.
 She has experience in this area, because prior to fighting for injured people, Christian worked at one of the oldest and largest insurance defense firms in Las Vegas.

-Prior to becoming a lawyer, Christian was active in politics and worked for Senator Collins from her home state of Maine, and later as a grassroots staff member on a Presidential Election campaign.
-She is an active member of the Nevada Justice Association, the American Association of Justice, the American Cancer Society, and the Susan G. Komen Foundation.
+Prior to becoming a lawyer, Christian was active in politics and worked for Senator Collins from her home state of Maine, and later in Washington, D.C.
+She is a graduate of California Western School of Law and an active member of the local and national Trial Lawyers Associations, the American Cancer Society and the Susan G. Komen Foundation.

 Christian is originally from Maine; where she was raised on a farm.
 Most of her family members are still in Maine and Christian goes back as much as possible to visit them.
-Her son, Jackman, is named after a small town in her home state, Jackman, Maine.
-Christian enjoys spending time with her family and friends; but Christian truly loves the work she does.
+Her son, Jackman, is named after a small town there, Jackman, Maine.
+Her daughter, Winter, is named after the season that lasts forever in her home state.
+Christian enjoys working out and spending time with her family; but Christian truly loves the work she does.
 She has hope that her work will create a better and safer world through the Justice system, one trial at a time.